amdelamar/pm-theme/README.md

 ## Share with friends

-- Save, copy, tweak, and share any of this CSS theme.
+- Copy, edit, and share any of these themes.
 - Licensed as [MIT](/LICENSE.md) and *free forever*.